Tag Archives: Ownerless groups policy

 TBP

-Ownerless groups in Microsoft 365
+Ownerless resources in Microsoft 365 SharePoint

 I have multiple publications on the subject – how to manage ownerless groups in Microsoft 365: